-Don Willett of Texas has been a Justice of the Texas Supreme Court since 2005.
-He was initially appointed by Governor Rick Perry and has been reelected by the voters twice.
+Don Willett of Texas is a judge of the U.S. Court of Appeals for the Fifth Circuit.
+Previously he served as a Justice of the Texas Supreme Court.
+He was initially appointed in 2005 by Governor Rick Perry and has been reelected by the voters twice.
 Prior to his judicial service, Judge Willett worked as a senior fellow at the Texas Public Policy Foundation, as an advisor in George W. Bush’s gubernatorial and presidential administrations, as Deputy Assistant Attorney General in the Justice Department’s Office of Legal Policy, and as a Deputy Attorney General under then-Texas Attorney General Greg Abbott.
-Justice Willett received his law degree and a master’s degree from Duke.
+Judge Willett received his law degree and a master’s degree from Duke.

 Patel v.
 Texas Department of Licensing and Regulation